dscoop12345/ritheads/README.md

 # Ritual Node Setup Guide
-by goodbran

 ## Deploy a node

 ### Get a server

 To fulfill recommended specs, rent the smallest bare metal server [on Latitude](https://www.latitude.sh/r/5F5E543A), "c2.small.x86," with Ubunutu installed.
-Costs $150/mo.
-Use coupon RETH400 for a onetime rebate.

 Set up ssh keys so you can access the server via mac Terminal app using [these instructions](https://docs.latitude.sh/docs/ssh).

 ### Set up an RPC

-[Create an account with Alchemy](https://alchemy.com/?r=c57c652206e3703c) using your gmail or similar.
+[Create an account with Alchemy](https://alchemy.com/?r=c57c652206e3703c) using your Gmail or similar.

 Create a 'new app' on Base chain.

-Save the https API key somewhere to use later.
+Save the full URL of the https API key somewhere to use later.

 ### Set up a fresh wallet

-Create a new wallet with a new seedphrase.
-You will need the private key later, so save it somewhere safe.
+Create a new wallet with a new seed phrase.
+You will need the private key later, so save that somewhere safe.

 Send this wallet 0.03 ETH on Base or more.
-This is to pay gas for various things.
+This is enough to pay for gas and have plenty of ETH left over.

-Using this wallet, go to https://basescan.org/address/0x8d871ef2826ac9001fb2e33fdd6379b6aabf449c#writeContract
+Register the wallet with Ritual by going to https://basescan.org/address/0x8d871ef2826ac9001fb2e33fdd6379b6aabf449c#writeContract

 Find the "registerNode" function, enter the address you just created, send tx

-Wait the 1hr cooldown period, then find the 'activateNode' function, send tx
+Wait 1 hour for a mandatory cooldown period, then find the 'activateNode' function, send tx

 ### Install the node

 This is a modified version of [these instructions](https://docs.ritual.net/infernet/node/deployment) to run a single node locally.
 Except in our case, 'locally' means on Latitude.

 Using your Terminal, log onto your server.
-The first command is something like this, where the number is your server's IP address:
+The first command will be something like this, where the number is your server's IP address:

 ```
 ssh ubuntu@123.456.789